Myz/FibonacciCalculationRFC/README.md

 ## A) Satisfy the existing test
 Find the empty function in `src/calculation/FibonacciCalculation.cpp` and make the test in `test/FibonacciCalculationTest.cpp` pass.
 Before you can start compiling and testing you will need to create a `build/` once and cd there.
 Then you will need to generate the Makefiles by running `cmake ..`.
 Now you can compile everything by running `make`.
 Then you can execute the tests with `test/test-calculator`.
 Hint: Use your shell to combine both commands so you compile and, if successful, run the tests immediately.

-## B) Create a FibonacciCalculatorServer service
+## B) Create a FibonacciCalculatorHTTPServer web service
-This server should be able to respond back with the n'th fibonacci number whenever it is asked by a another process/client.
-It should be able to handle multiple simultaneous requests asynchronously and must use the FibonacciCalculation library.
+This server should be able to respond back with the n'th fibonacci number whenever it is requested.
+It should be able to handle multiple simultaneous requests asynchronously and must use the FibonacciCalculation library which contains your implementation.

-Use one of the following IPC method that suits you best:

-- sockets (preferred)
-  - either raw sockets
-  - or abstracted with [boost::asio](https://www.boost.org/doc/libs/1_66_0/doc/html/boost_asio.html) for example
-- shared memory
-- pipes
-- filesystem (not recommended)
+For implementing the HTTP web server use the [boost::asio](https://www.boost.org/doc/libs/1_66_0/doc/html/boost_asio.html) library.

+The new component must be integrated into the existing cmake build configuration.

-## C) Discuss you solution with the team
+## C) Discuss your solution with the team